Slackow/PackScript/README.md

 `packscript init`

+There is also the `packscript init --modded` command, it lets you add config files for compiling to fabric, forge, and neoforge.

+It is recommended that you take a look at the files it generates to add any additional metadata you may want.

 ## Compile Action
 When a PackScript file is being compiled it will first print its location to the console, this is so if an error is encountered you can easily tell which file was last being run, and ensure that your `.dps` files are being executed.

-The input directory should be a directory that contains a `data` and `pack.mcmeta` and optional `pack.png` or any directory that contains `.fps` files
+The input directory should be a directory that contains a `data` and `pack.mcmeta` and optional `pack.png` and `overlays` or any directory that contains `.fps` files

-The output will either be a directory or a zip file (generated by creating a temporary directory with the same name)
+The output will either be a directory, a zip file, or a jar file (jar file will make a mod that applies your pack)

+When compiling to a jar, an `assets` folder can also be included to include a resourcepack.

+ex: `packscript c -o output`, `packscript c -o datapack.zip`, `packscript c -o mod.jar`

 ## Debugging
 When there is an error in your PackScript file,